populationgenomics/cpg-utils/cpg_utils/workflows/README.md

 In Hail, the workflows can be described using Python, and be built to be parts of more complex applications.
 E.g. the analysis-runner uses Hail Batch to drive itself, and the genomic variation analysis tool called Hail Query can use Hail Batch as a backend.
 All that makes Hail Batch a natural choice to design genomics workflows.

 Classical genomics best-practices workflow implementations like [WARP](https://github.com/broadinstitute/warp) and [GATK-SV](https://github.com/broadinstitute/gatk-sv) use WDL to be run with [Cromwell](https://github.com/broadinstitute/cromwell) or Terra.
-In order to integrate WDL workflows into a Hail Batch infrastructure, there are few possible approaches.
+In order to integrate WDL workflows into a Hail Batch infrastructure, there are a few possible approaches.

 1. Start a Cromwell instance as part of Hail Batch job script, and submit a sub-workflow inside that job,
 2. Maintain a managed Cromwell instance, and wrap only workflow submissions in a Hail Batch job,